OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - Brute force (trying every possible candidate)
 - Dictionaries or wordlists of common passwords

+While the number of permutations can be enormous with high speed hardware (such as GPUs) and cloud services with many servers for rent, the cost to an attacker is relatively small to do successful password cracking especially when best practices for hashing are not followed.

-**Strong passwords stored with modern hashing algorithms should be effectively impossible for an attacker to crack.**  It is your responsibility as an application owner to select a modern hashing algorithm.
+**Strong passwords stored with modern hashing algorithms and using hashing best practices should be effectively impossible for an attacker to crack.**  It is your responsibility as an application owner to select a modern hashing algorithm.

 ## Password Storage Concepts